Side-by-side comparison of a foundation jack vs a house support jack.

 It’s completely normal to feel a little nervous about having work done on your home’s foundation.
 Unfortunately, a few common myths can cause unnecessary worry.
 One popular myth is that lifting a home with jacks puts dangerous stress on the structure.
 The truth is, when the process is handled by experienced professionals, it’s carefully engineered to lift the home gradually and safely, avoiding any extra strain.
 Another misconception is that the installation process is incredibly messy and will damage your property.
 Reputable companies prioritize a clean work site and use techniques designed to be as minimally invasive as possible, protecting your home and landscaping.

-Foundation Jacks vs. House Support Jacks: What’s the Difference?
+Foundation Jacks vs. House Support Jacks: Which Do You Need?

 When you hear the terms “foundation jack” and “house support jack,” it’s easy to think they’re the same thing.
 While they are often used interchangeably, there are some key distinctions that matter for the health of your home.
 Think of it like the difference between a temporary fix and a permanent solution.
 Both involve lifting and supporting parts of your home, but their design, application, and strength are tailored for different jobs.
 Understanding these differences helps you know what to look for when addressing issues like sagging floors or a settling foundation.